AjiteshMahalingam/Remote-Sensing-Scene-Classification-using-LCNN-BFF/README.md

 The experimental results showed that, compared with recent classification methods, the number of weight parameters of the proposed method only accounted for less than 5% of the other methods; however, the classification accuracy was equivalent to or even superior to certain high-performance classification methods.

+**Dataset**

+NWPU-RESISC45 dataset is a dataset for Remote Sensing Image Scene Classification (RESISC).
+It contains 31,500 RGB images of size 256×256 divided into 45 scene classes, each class containing 700 images.
+Among its notable features, RESISC45 contains varying spatial resolution ranging from 20cm to more than 30m/px.

 **Presented by**

 Ajitesh M 2019103503